LBNL-ETA/frads/docs/source/commandline.rst

 ======================
 .. currentmodule:: frads

-Frads provide several high-level command-line tools to expedite standard workflow and minimize user errors.
+Frads provides several command-line tools to expedite standard workflow and minimize user errors.
 The command-line tools also serve as examples of how to integrate the frads library with other software packages or graphical user-interfaces.

 mrad
 ----